Women's and Gender Studies

 Course Experience: University-Based Experience

-WSTD03H3 - Senior Seminar in Sex, Gender and the Body
+WSTD03H3 - Feminist Perspectives on Sex, Gender and the Body

 An advanced and in-depth examination of selected topics related to health, sexualities, the gendered body, and the representations and constructions of women and gender.
 The course will be in a seminar format with student participation expected.
 It is writing intensive and involves a major research project.